konekti/jeffbrl.github.io/_drafts/_posts/an-aws-cloudformation-yaml-validator-using-lambda.md

 While a very impressive framework, chalice has a few rough edges.
 Two affected me during the development of the tool.

 1. There is no defined way to share chalice apps on Github.
 I spent an hour reading the repo's issues to find a kludgy work-around for putting the app on Github.
-2. Getting your application to excute on Lambda is tricky if your code or imported modules need C dependencies.
+2. Getting your application to excute on Lambda is tricky if your code or imported modules require C dependencies.
 The binaries must be compatiable with Amazon Linux.
 The process for building the binaries is described in the docs, however,  improvement in the docs--such as including more examples--would be helpful.
 I was able to get the app working with the C dependency but ended up eliminating it to make things easier for distribution to others.

 My app certainly isn't complex or clever.
 The app makes a simple call to boto3's  `validate_template` method.
 The JSON the application returns expresses the validity of the template and an error message in the case that the template is invalid.